s-r-e-e-r-a-j/BannerHunter/README.md

 - Can attempt banner grabs across multiple ports (HTTP, HTTPS, FTP, SSH, SMTP, and custom services).

-- Timeout handling for dead or filtered ports
+- Receive timeout handling to prevent hangs when services don’t respond

 - Installer and uninstaller scripts for easy setup and removal